mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### New Branch Triggers Model Update
-We can execute the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC vectors and matrices.
+We can execute the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC matrices and vectors.
 Here is an example:
 ```@example ACDCModelUpdate
 using JuliaGrid # hide